lanaarafat/alu-AirBnB_clone/README.md

 ## Environment

-AirBnB clone is designed to work in the following environment:
+AirBnB clone is designed in the following environment:

 - Python Version: 3.4.3
 - Editors Used: Github, Vi, Visual Studio Code